A Basic Pandas Dataframe Tutorial for Beginners

 df.to_csv('newfilename.csv', sep=';', index=False)Code language: PHP (php)

 It was simple to export Pandas dataframe to a CSV file, right?
-Note, we used a semicolon as separator.
-In some countries (e.g., Sweden) comma is used as decimal separator.
-Thus, this file can now be opened using Excel if we ever want to do that.
+Note that we used a semicolon as a separator.
+In some countries (e.g., Sweden), a comma is used as a decimal separator.
+Thus, this file can now be opened using Excel if we want to.

-Now we have learned how to read and write Excel and CSV files using Pandas read_excel, to_excel, and read_csv, to_csv methods.
-The next section of this Pandas tutorial will continue with how to work with Pandas dataframe.
+We have learned how to read and write Excel and CSV files using Pandas read_excel, to_excel, and read_csv, to_csv methods.
+The next section of this Pandas tutorial will continue with nstructions on how to work with Pandas dataframe.

 Working with Pandas Dataframe